Quantum marginals, faces, and coatoms: Introduction

-Here, we propose an experimental approach to search for the coatoms (maximal elements) in the lattice of exposed faces of the set of marginals.
-The idea is that these coatoms are in a one-to-one correspondence with the extreme points of the dual spectrahedron.
-We can search for the extreme points of the spectrahedron by running semi-definite programs that minimize random linear functionals.
-Linear algebra allows us to test whether an output of the random search is indeed an extreme point \cite{Weis2018b}.
-This test exploits the one-to-one correspondences between the extreme points of the spectrahedron and their ground projectors, which are the coatoms in the lattice of ground projectors of local Hamiltonians.
+Prior studies of faces of marginal have appeared in quantum chemistry \cite{Erdahl1972,Rosina2000} and quantum state tomography \cite{Chen-etal2013,Chen-etal2012a,Chen-etal2012b, Karuvade-etal2019,Linden-etal2002,Zeng-etal2019}.
+Still, to the best of our knowledge, no faces of the set of two-body mar\-gin\-als of three qubits are known besides the extreme points.
+The extreme points are characterized by the fact that each pure state is uniquely determined among all states by its two-body marginals \cite{Linden-etal2002}, except for the pure states of the form $\alpha\ket{000}+\beta\ket{111}$, the so-called GHZ states.
+Actually, each of the uniquely determined pure states is the unique ground state of a two-local Hamiltonian \cite{Chen-etal2012b}.
+The latter implies that the set of marginals has no nonexposed points as we will see in Section~\ref{sec:nonexposed}.
+In contrast, using tools from dissipative quantum control theory, recent studies show that the set of two-body marginals of six qubits has nonexposed points \cite{Karuvade-etal2019}.

-For example, the lattice $\cP_0(\fc_3,\qu)$ of ground projectors of two-local three-qubit Hamiltonians is isomorphic to the lattice of exposed faces of the convex set of two-body marginals of three qubits.
-The coatoms in each lattice are in a one-to-one correspondence with the extreme points of the dual spectrahedron.
-We demonstrate our experimental approach by presenting a family of coatoms of $\cP_0(\fc_3,\qu)$ of rank five in Section~\ref{sec:rank-three}.
-In contrast, all coatoms have rank six in the classical lattice, which we examine in Section~\ref{sec:all3bits}.
-Here, diagonal matrices represent classical information \cite{Ingarden1976}.
+We contribute to faces of marginals by describing an experimental method.
+The method allows us to explore the lattice of exposed faces through the coatoms (maximal elements).
+The basic idea is that the coatoms are in a one-to-one correspondence with the extreme points of the dual spectrahedron.
+We sample from these extreme points by solving random semidefinite programs numerically.
+Upon guessing the exact algebraic form of an extreme point, or of a family of extreme points, linear algebra allows us to test whether a candidate is indeed an extreme point, see Remark~\ref{ref:experi}.
+This test employs the isomorphism from the lattice of exposed faces of the set of marginals to the lattice of ground projectors of local Hamiltonians \cite{Weis2011,Weis2018b}.
+Thereby, the coatoms of the lattice of exposed faces are in one-to-one correspondence with the coatoms of the lattice of ground projectors.
+All other exposed faces are intersections of coatoms.

-Loosely speaking, the quantum mechanical lattice $\cP_0(\fc_3,\qu)$ owes its coatoms of rank five to the fact that a spectrahedron of noncommutative matrices typically looks like an inflated polyhedron that has higher rank extreme points on its curved boundary portions.
+Our experimental method shows that there are coatoms of rank five in the lattice of ground projectors of two-local three-qubit Hamiltonians (Section~\ref{sec:rank-three}).
+This breaks the pattern of diagonal matrices representing classical information theory \cite{Ingarden1976}, where the rank is six.
+Geometrically, we owe the coatoms of rank five to the fact that a spectrahedron of noncommutative matrices typically looks like an inflated polyhedron that has high-rank extreme points on its curved boundary.
 An instructive example is the spectrahedron